mahmoudSaaadallah/Learning/Django/Django Rest Frame work/Class Based View (Generic).md

 ### The Evolution: From Function-Based Views to Class-Based Views

-Before we jump into DRF's generic views, let's briefly recall **Function-Based Views (FBVs)** in Django.
+Before we jump into DRF's generic views, let's briefly recall **Function-Based Views (FBVs)** in Django [[Function Based View RestAPI]].
 You might have written something like this:

 ```python
 # views.py (Example FBV)